edenia/tikuna/docs/docs/research/glossary.md

 title: Glossary
 sidebar_label: Glossary
 description: Glossary of terms definitions and acronyms
 keywords: [ Glossary, Terms, Definitions, Acronyms, Tikuna]
 ---

-List of terms necessary to understand the contents of this guide.
+List of terms recommended to understand the contents of this research grant.

 ## **A**